Advanced Technology Techniques

 Biomechanical Examination

-Your practitioner will perform a biomechanical assessment of your hips, knees, ankle and feet.
-This biomechanical assessment is important to make sure that the orthotic prescription is going to meet your body type, feet and your needs.
-Every person is different and so it is important to look at each person individually.
+A biomechanical assessment of your hips, knees, ankles, and feet is conducted by your practitioner to ensure that the orthotic prescription is tailored to your specific body type, feet, and requirements.
+Every person is unique, which is why it is important to assess each case individually.

 Computerised Gait Analysis

-During your appointment, your podiatrist will perform a computerised gait analysis from head to toe.
-This analysis will allow them to review the video footage and explain how your walking pattern affects your body.
+Your podiatrist will perform a computerised gait analysis head to toe.
+They will replay the video footage and inform you how this walking pattern impacts your body.

 3D Foot Scan